11 best family road trips in the U.S.

 Combining our love of the automobile with our affinity for wide open spaces (not to mention quirky roadside attractions), family road trips rare one of the quintessential American family vacation ideas.
 Who doesn’t remember packing into the backseat of the family car (or car rental) and venturing out on that time-honored family tradition that’s as much about the journey as the destination?

-Family Road Trip Ideas around the United States
+Family road trip ideas around the United States

 Of course, if you’re planning a road trip with the kids, the journey has to be fun.
 That means more than just nice scenery, groan-worthy dad jokes, and the occasional stop for ice cream or lobster rolls.
 The country’s national parks, tourist attractions, natural wonders, and engineering marvels are part of the experience.
 Entertaining car games and kid-friendly family resorts and water parks along the way are part of it, too.
 With that in mind, here are the top road trip ideas around the U.S. that kids are guaranteed to love.